School Transport Operator Refutes 'Liquidation' Claim

-Lighthouse Travel Ltd responded to our request for information — sharing the following statement with Isle of Wight Radio:
+Lighthouse Travel Ltd responded to our request for information — following a tip-off from an anonymous source.

 "We have had financial difficulties due to driver shortages and the economic climate at this time of year.